 - Mirrors or windows may reflect activity, but photograph them at an angle to avoid reflections: it's more important to capture a ghost on film than the photographer

-Essential Ghost Photography Equipment
+Essential Photography Equipment to Capture Ghosts on Camera

 Basic photography equipment for capturing ghosts can run you under $100 or into the thousands, but the good news is you can find decent photography equipment to suit most budgets.
 Of course, if there will be a group taking photographs, you will probably have a variety of cameras and equipment to share and to try.